SenseNet/sensenet/src/nuget/readme.txt

     {
         base.Application_Start(sender, e, application);

-        // all generated and custom method calls should go here: GlobalConfiguration, RegisterRoutes, etc.
+        // all generated and custom method calls should remain here: GlobalConfiguration, RegisterRoutes, etc.
         // ....
-    }

-4. Change Statup.cs: remove the following attribute

-    [assembly: OwinStartupAttribute(typeof(WebApplication1.Startup))]
+    Please do not override the whole method, just the header, and add the base method call.

-5. Build your solution, make sure that there are no build errors.
+4. Build your solution, make sure that there are no build errors.

-6. Install Sense/Net ECM Content Repository database.
+5. Install Sense/Net ECM Content Repository database.
 Please make sure that you have access to a SQL Server.
     - open a command line and go to the \Admin\bin folder (added by this package)
     - execute the installnuget command with the SnAdmin tool (you can specify optional parameters for SQL server and database name)
         - dataSource: your SQL server instance name (e.g. . or MSSQLSERVER\SQL2016)